EmanSaeed331/DataScience/README.md

 # DataScience
-## Libraries that used in data Science
+## Libraries that used in data science
 ### - Numpy
 ### - pandas
 ### - Seaborn